A Camera In My Pocket by Jason Allen

 I upgraded to a Sony H7 in November 2007, then in May 2010, I acquired an iPhone 3GS and a quiet revolution began in my photography.
 To have a camera in my pocket at all times was a major turning point.

-Nowadays I use a steam-powered iPhone 4S, plus the weary-looking Sony H7.
+Nowadays I use an iPhone 5S, plus the weary-looking Sony H7.
 I spend my free time wandering the fields and hills of the West Country, taking a lot of shots as I go.
 I edit the majority of my photos using Tadaa.

 Thanks to sites like Instagram, my photos have reached a worldwide audience and I've made a lot of friends in the process."